realmjh/realmjh/README.md

 ## Hit Me Up
 Feel free to contact me.
 Don't bother using your little OSINT tools on my email, you won't find anything.
+Someone bothering you?
+Don't know who they are?
+Repeatedly harrasing you over the phone?
+Send me an email.
+I'll track them down and report them for you.

 **Email:** [r3almjh@gmail.com](mailto:r3almjh@gmail.com)